Who Is Hosting This Website?

 How Do You Look Up Who Is Hosting a Website?

 Using our WHOIS search tool, you see website information.
 If you’re trying to register a domain, you can find out who owns a domain and their contact information.
 WHOIS information can be helpful if you want to register a domain someone else owns.
-If you own a domain name, you’re ready to select a hosting provider:

 What Is WHOIS?